ionoid/mkiot/README.md

-# mkiot
+# Make IoT - Build IoT Apps

-Make IoT - Build IoT Apps
+A wrapper around `debootstrap` that helps you to build lightweight IoT Apps.